Building a Stronger Sporting Club Community: A Guide for Club Leaders

 These don't need to be elaborate or expensive.
 A monthly coffee morning, a trivia night, a movie screening, or a casual drinks evening all work brilliantly.
 The key is consistency and inclusivity.
 When members know there's a regular social event, they'll plan to attend.

 Social events also provide natural fundraising opportunities.
-Many clubs successfully run Lucky Squares grids at events like this, combining community building with fundraising in one enjoyable evening.
+Many clubs successfully run Lucky Squares grids or raffles at events like this, combining community building with fundraising in one enjoyable evening.

 Recognition Programs That Inspire